Houston Olecranon Bursitis Treatment

 Diagnosis & Treatment

 Olecranon bursitis is diagnosed after a review of your medical history and a physical examination.
-X-rays may also be necessary in order to determine whether there is a spur at the tip of the olecranon or if a fracture is present.
-If there is a concern about an infection in the elbow, it may be necessary to drain fluid from the elbow with a needle and have the fluid tested by a laboratory.
+X-rays may also be necessary to determine whether there is a spur at the tip of the olecranon or if a fracture is present.
+Suppose there is a concern about an infection in the elbow.
+In that case, it may be necessary to drain fluid from the elbow with a needle and have the fluid tested by a laboratory.